 Sonya Kennedy, LPC earned her M.A. in Professional Counseling from Richmont Graduate University where she was trained clinically and learned how to integrate theology into counseling.
 Sonya is a family counselor working with all ages and stages of life.
 She works with children, adolescents, individuals, singles, divorcees, premarital, marital, and families in regards to various life issues.
 Sonya is trained as a stepfamily specialist and works with Atlanta Stepfamilies.
 She is a certified clinical sexual addiction specialist candidate and treats sexual integrity and intimacy issues.
 Sonya obtained a specialization working with children and adolescents.

 A particular focus is depression, anxiety, bipolar disorders, OCD and ADHD where she helps clients learning to deal with their illness through various coping skills as well as making changes and improvements in their daily lives.
 Using therapeutic interventions with a strong focus on Cognitive Behavioral Therapy.
 Sonya offers Intensive Outpatient Therapy for Individuals and Couples.
 Sonya has training in dialectical behavioral therapy (DBT) and incorporates this into her counseling.
 Sonya builds therapy for each individuals needs.
 Utilizing her strong faith in God, Sonya helps clients recognize and use their faith as a basis for positive change and growth.
 Sonya feels called to this ministry and feels privileged to come alongside others.
 Sonya sees clients at our Dunwoody and Cumming locations.
+Click here for a video of Sonya sharing about her work.
 For an appointment with Sonya call 770-744-5055.

 Dr. Janice Stevens, LPC, NCC, CCPS, CCSAS specializes in working with spouses/partners of sex addicts.
 She is an experienced group leader and therapist and is currently in the process of obtaining certification from the Association for Partners of Sex Addicts Trauma Specialists (APSATS.)
 Dr. Stevens understands and works extensively with the trauma experienced by partners of people with sexual infidelity issues.
 She is a part of the Capstone Sexual Recovery & Transformation program.